calvear93/deprecrated__react-redux-boilerplate/README.md

 -   **feature/\***: new features/requirements, it doesn't deploys to any environment.
 -   **develop**: accumulates new features for current sprint development, it deploys to 'development' environment.
 -   **release/\***: has features of last release, it deploys to 'QA' environment.
+-   **stage**: pre-production, for stability assurance, it deploys to 'staging' environment.
 -   **master**: releases tested and certified from 'QA' environment, it deploys to 'production' environment.
 -   **hotfix/\***: specific fixes from master, it deploys to 'development' environment.